How To Get From Bangkok To Kanchanaburi

 There’s heaps of accommodation in Kanchanaburi for you to choose from.

-Most hotels in Kanchanaburi can be found resting along the river, many of them have scenic views and fabulous restaurants.
+Most hotels in Kanchanaburi can be found resting along the river bank; many of them have scenic views and fabulous restaurants.

-Here’s a list of Kanchanaburi Thailand hotels for you to pick from.
+Here’s a list of hotels for you to pick from.

-We stayed at this value for money hotel in Kanchanaburi for 10 days and we loved every minute of it.
+We stayed at the value for money Sky Resort Hotel for 10 days and we loved every minute of it.

 It’s located beside the river on a quiet road that has plenty of restaurants.